Agents, Everywhere: Beyond The Chatbot — Global Hackathon

 AI Tinkerers New York City is built for engineers, founders, researchers, product builders, and developers working on AI agents, multimodal and voice interfaces, RAG and knowledge systems, AI coding tools, workflow automation, evals, observability, and production AI infrastructure.
 Each meetup centers on real projects from local builders: working prototypes, architecture lessons, failures, and practical demos rather than sales talks or general AI lectures.

-The New York City chapter is part of a 231-city global network with 111,000+ members, making AI Tinkerers the world's largest hands-on AI builder community.
+The New York City chapter is part of a 253-city global network with 124,000+ members, making AI Tinkerers the world's largest hands-on AI builder community.
 Members include AI engineers, ML researchers, developers, founders, and builders from the local New York City chapter.

 A typical AI Tinkerers New York City meetup runs about three hours with live demos from local builders, technical Q&A, and networking.
 Demos are expected to show real systems or code, not sales decks.
-Check the upcoming events listed above for the next scheduled meetup.
-Most AI Tinkerers chapters run monthly, but frequency varies by city.
-Subscribe to the New York City chapter to get notified.
+The next event is Agents, Everywhere: Beyond The Chatbot — Global Hackathon on September 12, 2026.
+Subscribe to the New York City chapter to get notified about future events.

 AI Tinkerers New York City is the best AI meetup in New York City for hands-on builders who want live code demos, technical discussion, and no-pitch networking.
 The New York City chapter hosts in-person events for engineers, founders, researchers, and product builders working on AI agents, multimodal and voice interfaces, RAG and knowledge systems, AI coding tools, workflow automation, evals, observability, and production AI infrastructure.
 Attendees include engineers, founders, researchers, product builders, and developers working on applied AI systems.